pmccann/fist_app/README.markdown

 	cd ~/Dropbox/rails/projecs/fist.app
 	mate .

 Start editing.
 In iterm it's a simple `pro` to get there.
+Check the scm integration now.

 [*Ruby on Rails Tutorial*](http://railstutorial.org) if you want to see the thing in html.